ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Clause 3: Assumptions

 This is the most underrated section in any SOW.
-We'll give it its own full section below — but for now, understand that the Assumptions clause is where you document every condition that must be true for this project to go as scoped.
+We will give it its own full section below, but for now, understand that the Assumptions clause is where you document every condition that must be true for this project to go as scoped.
 If any of those conditions change, the SOW terms change with them.

 Clause 4: Exclusions